carlosmarcelomorales/Task-e-commerce/HOWTOUSE.md

 ##INSTALLATION

-*Before starting, all the commands shown on this file should be executed from the root of the project*.

-For installing the project correctly use this command:
+For installing the project correctly use this command from the root of the project:

 > make init

 Now, the project docker of the project is already running and ready to use.
 You can use
 >docker-compose ps

-to check it.
+Once the project is started, we need to execute composer to install al the dependencies.
+For this, we will need to go to the app folder:

+>cd app && composer install

 Now that the project is already running, we need to execute the migrations.
+Also, we will need to run this on the app folder.

-> php app/bin/console doctrine:migrations:migrate
+> php bin/console doctrine:migrations:migrate

 This will create all the tables inside of our database shop.
 Now the project is ready to use!